TOSIT-IO/TDP/README.md

 **Note:** See `build-env/README.md` for details.

 To build TDP component binaries, attach to the running `tdp-builder-<user>` container and `git clone` the TDP component repository to it.
-Each TDP compoonent's `tdp/README.md` has custom instructions to launch the build.
-Generated binaries will appear locally at `/home/<user>/.m2/repository` and the equivalent path in the mounted volume of the `tdp-builder-<user>` container.
+Each TDP compoonent's `tdp/README.md` has custom instructions to launch the build process.